Fixing three dimensional geometries from entanglement entropies of CFT$_2$: BTZ spacetime from entanglement

-\textbf{Step 5:} An important lesson we learned from the free CFT$_{2}$ case is that, in order to completely determine the dual geometry, we need to know the geodesic length between $a$ and $\beta_{H}$ with $\triangle x=0$, i.e. the vertical geodesic.
-To be consistent, this particular geodesic length must be provided by the CFT$_{2}$ entanglement entropy.
-In the free CFT$_{2}$, the IR entanglement entropy precisely fits the requirement.
-In the finite temperature CFT$_{2}$, there is no such IR entanglement entropy.
-To solve this problem, we map the finite temperature system to a finite size ($L_{S}$) system by replacing $\beta\rightarrow L_{S}$ and impose the periodic boundary condition\footnote{To make the discussion simpler, we do not choose the equivalent replacement $L_S=i\beta_H$.}
+\textbf{Step 5:} An important lesson we learn from the free CFT$_{2}$ case is that, to completely determine the dual geometry, we must know the geodesic length between $a$ and $\beta_{H}$ with $\triangle x=0$, i.e. the vertical geodesic.
+To be consistent, this particular geodesic length must be provided by the CFT$_{2}$ EE.
+In the free CFT$_{2}$, the IR EE precisely fits the requirement.
+The finite temperature CFT$_{2}$ does not have such IR EE.

+Remarkably, we know that the finite temperature CFT$_{2}$ and finite size CFT$_{2}$ have the same geometry ${\mathbb R}\times {\mathbf S}^1$.
+We can either interpret it as a CFT on a compact spatial interval of size $L_S$ or as a thermal CFT on the real line with the Euclidean time along the circle with the period $\beta = L_S$, as explained in \cite{Calabrese:2004eu, Rangamani:2016dms} in detail.
+Therefore two CFTs are basically the same scenario and have the same bulk dual.
+We are allowed to use the results from both CFTs to construct the dual bulk geometry with the identification Therefore, we map the finite temperature system to a finite size ($L_{S}$) system by replacing $\beta\rightarrow L_{S}$ and impose the periodic boundary condition\footnote{To make the discussion simpler, we do not choose the equivalent replacement $L_S=i\beta_H$.}